How to Clean False Lashes

-Strip lashes can usually be used more than once (three to five times, approximately, before they lose their shape), but to make this possible, you have to clean the lashes prior to second use.
+Strip lashes can usually be used more than once (three to five times, approximately, before they lose their shape), but you have to clean the lashes between uses.
 "For makeup buildup, it's best to use baby shampoo," says Richardson.
 "Have it soak in the lashes for a few minutes, rubbing it really gently with your fingers or a tiny brush.
 The glue portion that's attached to the actual lash should come off super easy."
 Once the old glue is softened, you can use tweezers to gently remove it from the lash band.
 Lastly, lay them out to dry completely before storing them—this is important to prevent mold or bacteria from growing on your lashes.
 Richardson also advises brushing them out since they may be stuck together from the moisture.

 Mink and silk lashes are known for their durability; in fact, they're reusable up to 20 times with proper care.
-Most importantly, you never want to soak your mink lashes in water as getting the lashes wet will damage its shape and curl.
+Most importantly, never soak your mink lashes in water, as getting the lashes wet will damage the shape and curl.

-Cleaning your lash extensions requires a lot of maintenance—you want them to last as long as possible, but also want to keep them clean to avoid infection.
+Cleaning your lash extensions requires a lot of maintenance.
+Not only do you want them to last as long as possible, but also to keep them clean to avoid infection.
 "Lately, I have seen many videos on Instagram of people cleaning their eyelash extensions with foam cleansers," says Richardson.
 "I am not a fan of this practice and only find it necessary if you have dead skin buildup—constantly fussing with your lash extensions causes them to shed prematurely."
 Instead, the best way to cleanse your lashes, according to Richarson, is to use an oil-free cleanser.

-To clean lash extensions at home, you first need to wet your face in a sink, not in the shower.
+To clean lash extensions at home, wet your face in a sink, not in the shower.
 "Apply the cleanser to a washcloth or to your fingers and apply the product to the entire face, including your eyelids," says Richardson.
 "Rub the product in one direction repeatedly on your eyelids, then lean over in the sink and rinse with water using your palms."
-Do not do this process in the shower, as the force of the showerheads is too aggressive on the extensions.
+Do not do this in the shower, as the water pressure is too aggressive on the extensions.

-Afterward, you want to gently pat your face dry with a towel.
-"Wait for your lashes to completely dry before brushing them out if necessary," says Richardson.
+Afterward, gently pat your face dry with a towel.
+"Wait for your lashes to completely dry before brushing them out," says Richardson.
 "Always keep in mind that you need to be gentle with your extensions."

 The process of cleaning magnetic lashes is similar to cleaning mink lashes.
-First, you want to hold the lash by the band, making sure it's not attached to another magnetic lash.
-If there is any dried magnetic liner stuck onto the magnets, use your thumb nail to scratch off as much as possible (taking care not to detach magnets from the lash band).
-Next, use a Q-tip dipped in an oil-free makeup remover or micellar water—or try a makeup remover stick with remover already in the Q-tip, like Almay Oil-Free Gentle Makeup Eraser Sticks ($6; amazon.com)— and run the Q-tip along the lash band, including the magnetic portion.
+First, hold the lash by the band, making sure it's not attached to another magnetic lash.
+If there is any dried magnetic liner stuck onto the magnets, use your thumbnail to scratch off as much as possible (taking care not to detach magnets from the lash band).
+Next, run a Q-tip dipped in an oil-free makeup remover or micellar water— along the lash band, including the magnetic portion.
+(Alternatively, use a makeup remover stick with remover already in the Q-tip, like Almay Oil-Free Gentle Makeup Eraser Sticks ($6; amazon.com.)
 Lastly, set the lashes out to dry before reapplication.